johnnygreeney/CardanoForTheMasses/Preface.md

 ## Preface

 I discovered Cardano while researching a college project in 2018.
-Ever since I asked a question of Cardano co-founder Charles Hoskinson in one of his AMAs[^1] My reference.
-I had intended to write a book of some sort.
+Ever since I asked a question of Cardano co-founder Charles Hoskinson in one of his AMAs[^1], I had intended to write a book of some sort.
 I tried different ideas, gave up, and returned several times.
 On hearing that the much-anticipated Mastering Cardano book would be delayed, I felt there might be a space for a ‘can opener’ in the meantime.

 Writing about cryptocurrencies is challenging.
 Most of the best-selling crypto books have 'Flesch reading ease scores' in the 50s.
 I wanted this book to be more inclusive.
 With so much jargon in the blockchain space, I decided to arm the reader with explainers throughout.
 However, I didn't want to obstruct the flow either.
 As Kindle automatically converts footnotes to a popup format, explainers are accessible by clicking on superscripts in the text.
 The explainers also form a glossary at the end of the book.
 I added excerpts from Charles Hoskinson’s various updates to interweave his perspective throughout the book.
 I felt they add context to many technology decisions while painting a vision for the overall project and industry.